kubernetes/enhancements/docs/kepval.md

 Every SIG Node KEP must list at least one `sig-node-tech-leads` member (from `OWNERS_ALIASES`) or an approver annotated with `# sig-node-assigned-approver` under `approvers:`.
-Active alpha KEPs must list a tech lead and must not use the `# sig-node-assigned-approver` marker.
+Active alpha KEPs must list a tech lead; tech leads may, but need not, use the marker.